Cardiochiles

 Behavior

 Exhibits protandry with males emerging 2 days before females within a and approximately 1 hour earlier on a given day.
-Males produce a involved in courtship.
+Males produce a sexual involved in courtship.
 Females employ specific selection methods to locate and accept suitable hosts.

 Ecological Role